 The main incentives for installing a modern boiler system are:

-- Gain in efficiency.
-A new boiler is considered to be at least 85% efficient and rated A or B on the SEDBUK (Seasonal Efficiency of Domestic Boilers in the UK) rating system.
+- A gain in efficiency: a new boiler is considered to be at least 85% efficient and rated A or B on the SEDBUK (Seasonal Efficiency of Domestic Boilers in the UK) rating system.
 An old boiler, on the contrary, is considered to be G, which means that it is less than 70% efficient.
 Thus, switching to a new system can considerably increase the performance of your heating system and hence you will benefit from a cosy and warm accommodation.

-- Save space.
-The new boiler generation is way smaller than the old ones.
-Moreover, you can now sit them on walls rather than floors.
+- Save space: the new boiler generation is way smaller than the old ones.
+Moreover, you can now set them on walls rather than floors.
 Therefore, you can use the space left by your old boiler for diverse purposes and you are free to choose the location of your new boiler.

 According to your needs and your property’s characteristics, several types of boilers are available.They differ mainly depending on the fuel being used during the combustion process: oil, gas (propane), wood, wood pellets.